 A group led by Dr. Anand Narayan, PhD, of the University of Wisconsin-Madison, explored the effects of extreme neighborhood deprivation on access to advanced imaging facilities and found that people living in socioeconomically disadvantaged areas have less access.

-"If we as a community want to improve overall access to recommended imaging services, it is critical that we incorporate rural perspectives, particularly as many academic radiology departments are centered in urban or suburban areas," Narayan said, in statement released by the RSNA.
+"If we as a community want to improve overall access to recommended imaging services, it is critical that we incorporate rural perspectives, particularly as many academic radiology departments are centered in urban or suburban areas," Narayan said, in a statement released by the RSNA.

 Lack of access to high-quality imaging facilities can lead to delayed or missed diagnoses and further exacerbate health disparities experienced by people who live in communities with fewer resources, according to the authors.

-To assess imaging discrepancies, Narayan's team used the Area Deprivation Index (ADI), a tool originally developed in the 1980s by the Health Resources and Services Administration and now maintained and updated by the University of Wisconsin.
+To assess imaging discrepancies, Narayan's team used the area deprivation index (ADI), a tool originally developed in the 1980s by the Health Resources and Services Administration and now maintained and updated by the University of Wisconsin.
 It measures the level of socioeconomic disadvantages of a region using 17 census-based metrics, such as income, education, and housing quality.

 Regions with greater disadvantages are ranked higher, with those in the 97th percentile considered extremely disadvantaged and those that landed in the 3rd percentile considered extremely advantaged.
 The primary outcome of the study was the availability of American College of Radiology (ACR)-accredited advanced imaging facilities based on zip codes.